kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 - Discussion High Secure: not predictable
 - Discussion: Expose to external service or just internal application usage
 - **Daily Usage** (QPS + Storage)
-	- Ask interviewer daily active user (DAU) or discuss that we assu
+	- Ask interviewer daily active user (DAU) or discuss that we assuming this would be high QPS
 		- nearly 100M
 	- Estimate QPS for generating one tiny URL
 		- suppose each user post 0.1 twitter that includes a tiney URL